TanStack/query/docs/src/pages/reference/useQuery.md

 - `queryKey: string | unknown[]`
   - **Required**
   - The query key to use for this query.
-  - If a string is passed, it will be used as the query key.
-  - If an array is passed, each item will be serialized into a stable query key.
+  - The query key will be hashed into a stable hash.
 See [Query Keys](./guides/query-keys) for more information.
   - The query will automatically update when this key changes (as long as `enabled` is not set to `false`).
 - `queryFn: (...params: unknown[]) => Promise<TData>`
   - **Required, but only if no default query function has been defined**